Polestar: Racing

 Polestar has been working with Volvo since 1996, starting with racing Volvo cars and being involved in the development of race cars for Cyan Racing.
 In 2014, Polestar was involved in the development of a V8 powered Volvo S60 that was raced by Garry Rogers Motorsport in the Australian V8 Supercars series.
 Robert Dahlgren was seconded to Australia in 2014 as part of this programme and pulled out in the end of 2016.

-Logo dispute and ban in France
+Logo dispute in France

-The French Citroën company considered that the Polestar company logo – also formed of chevrons – is too close to those of its Citroën and DS Automobiles brands.
+In 2019, French brand Citroën alleged that the Polestar company logo – also formed of chevrons – is too close to those of its Citroën and DS Automobiles brands.
 In the absence of an amicable agreement, Citroën took to the Tribunal de grande instance in July 2019.
 The latter, in a decision dated 4 June 2020, found in favor of the French manufacturer, decision confirmed on appeal on 14 June 2020.
-December 2021.
-As a result, Polestar vehicles cannot be purchased in France.
+As a result, from December 2021, Polestar vehicles cannot be purchased in France.
 In September 2022, it was reported that Citroën and Polestar had settled their dispute.

 Other ventures

-In August 2022, the company announced it would supply batteries to Candela for electric boats that would 'fly' on hydrofoils.
+In August 2022, the company announced it would supply batteries and charging hardware to Candela for electric boats that would "fly" on hydrofoils.